MooersLab/MooersLab/README.md

 Once the initial draft has been composed verbally, it is easier to redo it with better word choices after I reach my office.

 Of course, generative writing is a small part of writing.
-Rewriting, data analysis, figure-making, reading the literature, and managing co-author input takes up most of the time.
+Rewriting, data analysis, figure-making, reading the literature, and managing co-author input take up most of the time.
-You can attempt rewrites of small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
+You can attempt rewrites of a small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
 This sounds boring, but exciting new ideas often emerge during this exercise.

 Below are links to programming tools to aid the adoption of voice computing.